Poll: Public, power elite differ in world views

 groups are more wrong than others.
 According to the polls, no one

-misunderstands the public as much as its representatives
+misunderstands the public as much as its representatives, the members

 of Congress.
 Next come the staff members who serve those lawmakers,